OAGi/Score/docs/user_guide/index.rst

  *Multi-tenant Management functions are available only to Developer user with Admin right*.

-Score multi-tenant feature enables standard development organizations like OAGi to offer Score-based BIE-development services to multiple members on a single instance with visibility of BIEs managed by member (i.e. tenant).
+Score multi-tenant feature enables standard development organizations like OAGi to offer Score-based BIE-development services to multiple members on a single instance with visibility of BIEs managed by the member (i.e. tenant).
 The visibility is restricted by the business context associated with the BIE and the tenant.
 In other words, if the BIE has a business context that is associated with the tenant, then end users in that tenant can see the BIE.
 Users can also see BIEs whose business context don't belong to any tenant.